swirlai/swirl-search/README.md

 <br/>

-# Contributing to Swirl
+# Contributing to Swirl 👩‍💻

-**Have an idea for a new feature, connector bug fix, or enhancement to Swirl?**  Great, we'd 💖 love to see it!
+**Have an idea for a new feature, connector, bug fix, or enhancement to Swirl?**  Great, we'd 💖 love to see it!

 Join our [Slack community](https://join.slack.com/t/swirlmetasearch/shared_invite/zt-1qk7q02eo-kpqFAbiZJGOdqgYVvR1sfw) to discuss the changes you are trying to propose.
 The community and team members would love to help you contribute to Swirl.